Background Image for Header:

 Travel Support Request

-The WVU Office of Undergraduate Research (UGR) offers limited travel support for WVU undergraduates to offset costs (registration fees & travel-related expenses) associated with attendance and presentation (oral or poster) of undergraduate research results at discipline-specific regional and national conferences or workshops.
-Travel support will be distributed on a case-by-case competitive basis by UGR.
-Some limitations may apply.
+The WVU Office of Undergraduate Research (UGR) offers limited travel support for WVU undergraduates to offset costs (registration fees travel-related expenses) associated with attendance and presentation (oral or poster) of undergraduate research results at discipline-specific regional and national conferences or workshops including NCUR (National Conference on Undergraduate Research).
+You can apply for travel support for any conference attended (or planned to attend) between July 1 and June 30 of the academic year.
+Funds will be distributed until they are exhausted.

 - Undergraduates may receive travel support of no more than $500/year for one activity per year.